-The simplified timeline in Figure 6 shows how parallel arbitration and ADR processes may work and offers some guidance on how long the dispute resolution process may take.
-It illustrates the QCA's preference that ADR (such as mediation) and arbitration both rely on the same agreed list of issues.
+The simplified timeline in Figure 6 shows how the parallel arbitration and ADR processes may work and offers some guidance on how long the dispute resolution process may take.
+It illustrates the QCA's preference that ADR (such as mediation) take place at the same time as arbitration, and both processes rely on the same agreed list of issues.25 This timeline is only indicative, and the actual length of proceedings will be affected by various factors, including time taken by the parties to provide information and comments.

-Figure 6 Indicative dispute timeline, showing process for agreed issues
+Figure 6 Indicative dispute timeline, showing parallel mediation and arbitration